inefix/Decentralized-LoRa/README.md

 ## The _Gateway_

 The /ForwardingNetworkServer directory could be run on a Raspberry Pi acting as a gateway.
 The program is compatible with the [UDP packet forwarder project](https://github.com/Lora-net/packet_forwarder).

+## The _Blockchain_

+The blockchain used for this project is Ethereum.
+The smart contract deployed for this purpose can be found in the /Blockchain directory.

 ## The _Server_